ROCm/AMDMIGraphX/README.md

 In the following, instructions of how to build and install MIGraphX are described with Ubuntu as the OS (Instructions of installation on other Linux OSes will come later).
-Note that all the following instructions assume on that ROCm has been installed successfully.
+Note that all the following instructions assume ROCm has been installed successfully.
 ROCm installation instructions are explained in the [ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).

 ## Installing from binaries